When Do Ants Come Out During the Year? Expert Pest Tips

 +

 Carpenter ants swarm from March through July, peaking in April and May.
-Treating satellite nests early can cut down on structural damage.
+Treating satellite nests early cuts down on structural damage.

 How can I prevent ants from coming out in spring?